PlaySafe/impresario/readme.md

 # Welcome to Impresario Project

-> A lightweight framework for complex validation logic and string generation
+> A lightweight framework for complex validation name and string generation

 ## Get Started
 Add dependency